nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing statistics : `stats`

-Displays the total number of guests invited to the wedding and the total number of vendors involved in the wedding.
+This command will display to you the total number of guests invited to the wedding and the total number of vendors involved in the wedding.

 **Format:** `stats`